 When we come to realize that we are Christ, the Life and Light of the World, this is the moment of resurrection, of spiritual rebirth, of awakening, of enlightenment, of liberation, of salvation.
 This is when we come to know what we are, truly, in reality, scientifically even.
 Our consciousness is brought into the Reality of Reality, the Real of the Real, the Actual of the Actual.
 We are no longer blinded by our ego.
 We can finally see clearly.
 And this is Joy, and Love, and Life, and Light forever and ever and ever!

 Yes, this mortal body will die, but the elements, atoms, molecules, and structures will arise again, for billions of years to come!
 This is the eternal cycle of Life!
 We are that Life, that continues eternally.
 That is what we are.
 We are not even this body that we inhabit.
 We are the Spirit of God that inhabits this physical body, the Life and Consciousness and Breath that animates it.
 We are the Universe come to Life, come to be Aware of Itself, in its Self.
-This is resurrection.
+This is resurrection, and our ascent into heaven.
 It is to come to a full realization of Reality, what we truly deeply are at the very foundation of our Being.
 It is a realization of that Being that is Life.

 What we are so scared of in death is the annihilation of our ego.
 That is why we fear death.
 We identify with our ego, our psychological self constructed in our minds over a lifetime, and we fear more than anything to see our “self” perish, to become no more.
 But once we realize that we are not that, that we are far more fundamental and enduring than that, then we are reborn to Life, and we can live the rest of our Life in that Life, knowing that we are Life helping others to have as full of a Life as is possible for them to have.
 We rejoice in Life all around us, and in the Life that others have.
 We spend our Lives bringing Life into even more full and joyous and loving Light and Living expression.